-I know the traditional candy cane ornaments are red and white, but I included beads of various colors for the kids to choose from.
+I know the traditional candy canes are red and white, but I generally include beads of various colors for the kids to choose from.

 You can, of course, keep things super simple with your students if you prefer!

-If you’re using a long table, I suggest having multiple sets of materials.
+If possible, I suggest having multiple sets of materials.
 This way, all of the children can reach what they need.

 I’ve found it’s best to have the children design their name candy cane ornaments on the table before using the pipe cleaners.
 This will allow them to make any changes before threading the beads.

 If needed, bring your students’ name cards over so they can ensure they’re spelling their names correctly.

-Once the students like how their candy canes are designed, you can have them grab a pipe cleaner each.
+Once the students like how their candy canes are designed, have them grab a pipe cleaner each.